AjayKMehta/setup-machine/NeovimNotes.md

 [This plugin](https://github.com/chrisgrieser/nvim-various-textobjs) provides additional textobjects that are quite useful.
 See [List of text objects](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#list-of-text-objects) for specifics -- `ai`, `aI`, `ii` from that table have been disabled.

 Based on [this](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#smarter-gx), I added a keymap `gX` to smartly open a URL.
 Unlike the builtin `gx`, you do not have to have your cursor on a URL as it's forward seeking!
+Also, added `dsi` to [delete surrounding indentation](https://github.com/chrisgrieser/nvim-various-textobjs?tab=readme-ov-file#delete-surrounding-indentation).

 ### LSP-related